kahkengwong/CEP-IP_Framework/README.md

 ## 🔀Workflow of the Project
 ![Workflow](https://raw.githubusercontent.com/kahkengwong/CEP-IP_Framework/main/Project_Workflow.jpg)

 - The workflow begins with identification of the **GOI** and its monotonically co-expressed **DFGs** via Spearman-Kendall dual-filtering, establishing the GOI-DFG module.

-GAM then quantifies the strength of their relationship (DE), and PRSS-REML optimization ensures an appropriately fitted model.
+- GAM then quantifies the strength of their relationship (DE), and PRSS-REML optimization ensures an appropriately fitted model.

 - Key methodologies of this study include identification of cells most well-predicted by the model: If a cell is well-predicted, it should have high **explanatory power (EP)**.
-These cells are termed as **top-ranked EP (TREP) cells** — those most strongly harboring the GOI-DFG module.
-These crucial steps are detailed in part (V) of the figure above.
+These cells are termed as **top-ranked EP (TREP) cells** — those most strongly harboring the GOI-DFG module (part (V) of the figure above)

 - Another key method is to binarize the GOI-DFG transcriptional space by **inflection point (IP)** into **pre-IP and post-IP regions**.
 These regions exhibit distinct distribution patterns of TREP cells, producing **quadrants of four subpopulations of cells with different biology**, revealed through GO enrichment and Monocle3 analysis.